It’s natural to feel a little worried about moving away from home to start university.

 If you’re a postgraduate student, there’s extra information on the postgraduate study website.

 Welcome events take place every September.
 You can ask questions and learn about support that's available at Cambridge.
-Take a look at what's planned for September 2024.

 You can tell us about your disability in our online Student Information Form, so that we can make sure you feel supported with your studies.
 This is sometimes known as disclosing your disability.
 You may also need to provide evidence of your diagnosis.